jakubriegel/kotlin-shell/readme.md

 # Kotlin Shell

 ## about
-Kotlin Shell is a prototype tool for performing shell programming in Kotlin and KotlinScript.
+Kotlin Shell is a prototype tool for performing shell programming in Kotlin and Kotlin script.
-It provides shell-like API which takes advantage of Kotlin high level possibilities.
+It provides shell-like API which takes advantage of Kotlin features.

 For examples go to the [examples](#examples) section.

+## hello world
+example

 ## content
 * [about](#about)